 Whether on land, in the water, indoors or outside.
 Whether you walk, swim, cycle, do a class or get involved with your club or team – the choice is yours!
 You can choose to go solo or get your community, colleagues and friends involved.
 However you do it, Come Out Active.

 Come Out Active week is 23 – 30 November.
 You can join in the big moment or do your activity any time in November.
 If you want to make the most impact then we suggest holding your event on Rainbow Laces Day, Wednesday 27 November.

-Register now for your free pair of rainbow laces and fundraising pack, which has everything you need to inspire and energise your community.
+Register now for your free fundraising pack, which has everything you need to inspire and energise your community.

 Come Out Active

 There are so many ways you can become a better ally to LGBT people.
 Lace up, tweet your picture at #RainbowLaces and make sure to read and share our top tips to make sport more inclusive!